IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2020-05-28-Mixed-Precision Training.md

 Deep Neural Networks (DNNs) have achieved a breakthroughs in Computer Vision, Natural Language Understanding, Speech Recognition tasks and many others.

 Although increasing network size typically improves accuracy but the computational resources also increase (GPU utilization , Memory) so new techniques have been developed to train models faster without losing accuracy or modifying the network hyper-parameters.

-Lowering the required memory will enable us to train larger models or train with larger minibatches.
+By lowering the required memory will enable us to train larger models or train with larger minibatches.

 In neural nets, all the computations are done in single precision floating point.